 Building a Comprehensive Government of Mexico Approach to Combating Child Labor and Forced Labor

-This project will enhance the effectiveness of the Government of Mexico to combat child labor and forced labor at the federal level and support specific interventions in the southern states of Chiapas, Yucatán, and Quintana Roo.
-The duration of the project will be five years (60 months).
+This project will enhance the effectiveness of the Government of Mexico to combat child labor, forced labor, and human trafficking at the federal level, as well as in the southern states of Chiapas, Yucatán, and Quintana Roo.

 According to the 2020 ILO report on the Global Estimates on Child Labor, global progress against child labor has stalled and the COVID-19 crisis has likely pushed many more children into child labor.
 This is likely the situation in Mexico where, despite a government program that broadcasted educational classes via internet, television, and radio, initial reports suggest that 2.5 million children did not continue their basic education and that the number of children engaging in child labor will increase by 5.5 percent.
 School disruption is one of the underlying causes of child labor; however, more data is needed to fully assess the impact the pandemic and other policy actions have had on the elimination of child labor and forced labor in Mexico.

-According to the 2019 National Child Labor Survey, the states of Chiapas and Yucatán were reported to have child labor rates above the national average of 11.5% with rates of 18.3% and 11.9%, respectively, while the child labor rate for Quintana Roo was approximately 10.2%.
-Moreover, these numbers have likely increased as a result of the pandemic.
+In Chiapas, Yucatan, and Quintana Roo, child labor and other vulnerabilities to labor violations have likely increased as a result of the pandemic.
 All three states are in southern Mexico and receive many migrants from Central America.
 There is also a large indigenous population in this region.
 Both migrants and indigenous persons are among the most vulnerable groups at risk of child labor, forced labor, and human trafficking.
 Unfortunately, these states have limited resources and data and lack the strategic partnerships needed to appropriately address and prevent child labor and forced labor.

-This project seeks to build the capacities of the Government of Mexico to combat child labor and forced labor at the federal level and support specific interventions at the state level in Chiapas, Quintana Roo, and Yucatán.
+This project will build the capacities of the Government of Mexico to combat child labor, forced labor, and human trafficking at the federal and state levels in Chiapas, Quintana Roo, and Yucatán.

 The project seeks to achieve its objective through accomplishing the following outcomes:

-- Outcome 1: Improved implementation and enforcement of evidence-based laws, policies, and programs related to combating child labor and forced labor in Mexico.
+- Outcome 2: Improved the development and the implementation of laws, policies, and programs on child labor, forced labor, and human trafficking in Mexico.

 To achieve these outcomes, the project will strengthen the capacities of the National Institute of Statistics and Geography (INEGI in Spanish) and other relevant institutions to collect, record, process, and analyze data on child labor, forced labor, and trafficking in persons for the purposes of informing federal policies and programming.
-This includes the analysis and dissemination of data from the 2019 National Child Labor Survey as well as the design and implementation of the 2022 National Child Labor Survey.
+This includes the analysis and dissemination of data from the 2022 National Child Labor Survey, which the project has funded.